intel-retail/automated-vending/docs_src/phases/phase1.md

 ## Overview

-This document aims to help provide a simple introduction to how we interact with the various microservices in the Automated Checkout reference implementation, as well as demonstrating how EdgeX command API's are leveraged.
+This document aims to help provide a simple introduction to how we interact with the various microservices in the Automated Vending reference implementation, as well as demonstrating how EdgeX command API's are leveraged.

-The steps in this guide show how to simulate the automated checkout workflow using [`curl`](https://github.com/curl/curl) REST API calls.
+The steps in this guide show how to simulate the automated Vending workflow using [`curl`](https://github.com/curl/curl) REST API calls.
 It is a step-by-step walkthrough with specific commands to run on the command line.

 The documentation in [phase 2](./phase2.md) and [phase 3](./phase3.md) will discuss more advanced methods of adding physical hardware and customized device services.